 Last year the City of Amsterdam analyzed samples which included both physical and bacteriological analysis and sent samples to private labs for testing of other contaminants.
 All sampling is mandated by State and Federal regulations.
 This report is a picture of quality of water we provided last year.
 Included in this report:

 We are committed to providing you with information because you are the customer.
-For more information about your drinking water, please contact the Water Filtration Plant.
+For more information about your drinking water, please contact the Water Treatment Plant.